BenDndr/flashcard-backend/README.md

 ## Flashcard

-This is the Backend of my project Flashcard for 3wa Acamedy.
+This is the Backend of my project Flashcard for 3wa Academy.

 ## Initialize

-Once you've get the project locally, run
+Once you've get the project locally, run:

 ```bash
 npm install